-- Great for hot weather where protection from the sun is essential
+- Great for hot weather wear

 - Comfortable and lightweight

-They do a great job in wicking water but of course, cannot offer full protection in a downpour.
+They do a great job in wicking water but, of course, cannot offer full protection in a downpour.
 The material also dried out in not much time.

 It gives the wearer a good stretch and allows mobility that is among the premium pants.
 These pants have a super simple ‘convertibility’ feature in the cuff that allows the wearer to pull the pants up with an elastic cord.

-The cut of these pants is great.
+The cut of these pants is excellent.
 They have articulated knees and a gusseted crotch.
 A feature that we enjoyed is the strip of felt material inside of the waistband that reduces chafing and friction that is bound to occur if you have a waist belt clipped around them.

 While not too deep, the thigh pocket is placed strategically at an angle, making it easier to open and close.
-There are also two more pockets with no zip closures which wasn’t much of a problem unless you overstuff the pockets
+There are also two more pockets with no zip closures which wasn’t much of a problem unless you overstuff the pockets.